 The Shared with external users report can now be exported for further analysis and reporting.
 Site Owners and admins can extract this data to a CSV file by clicking the Run Report button on the bottom right corner of the page.
-You can export the last 7, last 30, or last 90 days of data.
-Data includes the attributes: Resource Path, Item Type, Permission, User Name, User Email, User Or Group Type, Link ID, Link Type, AccessViaLinkID.
+You cannot select a time period and data includes the attributes: Resource Path, Item Type, Permission, User Name, User Email, User Or Group Type, Link ID, Link Type, AccessViaLinkID.

 Get usage analytics for a SharePoint page or news post